 Case of a manufacturing SME

-Case of a technological start-up
+Case of a technology start-up

-A technology start-up used the DCF method to assess its future growth potential.
+A technology startup used the DCF method to assess its future growth potential.
 By projecting cash flows based on its development plans and using an appropriate discount rate, it was able to convince investors of its long-term value.

 Case of a service company